 “No, Ben, I sure don’t.”

-In the next few months, we had this same conversation several times.
-That was the first spring/summer since he and Trudy had moved away from their families, and I guess he was feeling a little lonely.
+In the next few months, we had the same conversation several times.
+This was the first spring/summer since he and Trudy had moved away from their families, and I guess he was feeling a little lonely.

 Different clients saw different things in Ben.
-Mike, a 4’9” Hispanic American, revered him, viewing him as a strong, silent father figure—exactly what an adult was supposed to be.
+Mike was a 4’9” Hispanic American who lived with his family and dreamed of one day driving a semi-truck.
+Sometimes in the lunchroom Mike sat next to Ben and looked up at him quietly, almost reverently.
+I think he saw Ben as a strong, silent father figure.
 To Leroy he was just the opposite—a playmate.
 Leroy was nowhere near Ben’s level of intelligence, but he could coax him into doing silly things.
 If they were sitting at the same lunch table, Leroy would pat Ben on the back, and they’d laugh.
-Then, if no supervisors seemed to be watching, Ben would pat Leroy, and they’d laugh again.
+Then, if no teacher or supervisor seemed to be watching, Ben would pat Leroy, and they’d laugh again.
 Leroy knew that most of the sharper clients would have told him to knock it off, but with Ben he saw what the kids in town had seen so many years before—that he was willing to go along.

 To Becky he was a mature married man—perfect for flirting with.
 Becky was thin as bones and had an easy laugh.
 Ben wore a key ring on his belt, and sometimes while they chatted in the lunchroom, Becky would jingle his keys.
 Or, if her hand got tired, she’d rest it on his thigh.
 Often they sat together on the client bus.
 First Ben would set his arm on the back of the seat, behind Becky.
 Then Becky would notice how rumpled Ben’s collar was.
 She’d lean over to straighten it, but one hand never seemed to do the job, so after a few seconds she’d reach around with her other hand, encircling his neck.